Camelbak Mini MULE – Kids Hydration Pack Review

 The length and adjustability of the chest strap on kids’ youth packs is also worth noting.
 The chest strap on the Camelbak Mini MULE is longer (so it doesn’t cinch up as tight) and also doesn’t slide up as high as the chest strap on the similarly sized Osprey Moki.

-In the image below, the Camelbak’s chest strap is cinched up as tight as it can go and it is still too loose for our 6-year-old tester.
+In the image below, the Camelbak’s chest strap (previous model that is a little larger) is cinched up as tight as it can go and it is still too loose for our 6-year-old tester.
 The Moki on the right has a shorter chest strap which allows the shoulder straps to be pulled inward and into a more comfortable position.

 Camelbak Mini MULE versus Osprey Moki